pengshm/PracticalApplication2/README.md

 # PracticalApplication2
-The link to the notebook: https://github.com/pengshm/PracticalApplication2/ Business understanding of the problem:
+## The link to the notebook: [https://github.com/pengshm/PracticalApplication2/](https://github.com/pengshm/PracticalApplication2/blob/main/prompt_II.ipynb)
+### Business understanding of the problem:
+A dataset with information on over 400 thousand used cars was provided.
+I prepared the dataset, experimented with different parameters to build models, and evaluated the model using the test set.
-Findings:
+### Findings:
-I analyzed the dataset to identify which features (such as mileage, year, and fuel type) most strongly influence the target variable, car price.
-Using exploratory data analysis and predictive modeling, we will determine the key drivers of price and provide actionable insights for the dealership.
+I analyzed the dataset to identify that the features, including odometer, year, and fuel type, most strongly influence the target variable, car price.
-Next steps:
+### Next steps:
+The dataset contained substantial missing data, particularly in the manufacturer, condition, and title_status columns.
+As a result, I dropped these columns.
+However, lots of valuable information could be extracted.